Badgerati/Pode/docs/Tutorials/Events.md

 ### Browser

 Scripts registered to the `Browser` event will all be invoked whenever the server is told to open a browser, ie: when `Ctrl+B` is pressed.

+### Crash

+Scripts registered to the `Crash` event will all be invoked if the server ever terminates due to an exception being thrown.